Transition to Kindergarten

 - Summer Transition Ideas: This site provides activities and ideas to engage children in everyday activities to support readiness for kindergarten while shopping, cooking, playing, etc.

 DEL Transition to Kindergarten Activity Calendar (Under Construction, it will be available in Spanish and Haitian Creole): This calendar provides fun activities for families to support children’s learning at home and preparing for kindergarten.
+This calendar is recommended to be used beginning December 1st, 2022, through July 31st, 2023.

 Get Ready for Kindergarten!
 Activity Calendar (English and Español): This calendar provides activities to facilitate strong connections between families and schools while helping children prepare for kindergarten.